Alfred Cheetham

-Alfred Cheetham (6 May 1866 – 22 August 1918) was a member of several Antarctic expeditions.
+Alfred Buchanan Cheetham (6 May 1866 – 22 August 1918) was a member of several Antarctic expeditions.
 He served as third officer for both the Nimrod expedition and Imperial Trans-Antarctic expedition.

 He died at sea when his ship was torpedoed during the First World War.

 Early life

-Alfred Buchanan Cheetham was born in Liverpool, England to John and Annie Elizabeth Cheetham.
-His family moved to Hull sometime during his youth (possibly around 1877), and he went to sea as a teenager, working on the fishing fleets of the North Sea and farther afield.
+Alfred Cheetham was born in Liverpool, England, to John and Annie Elizabeth Cheetham.
+His family moved to Hull sometime during his youth (possibly around 1877), and he went to sea as a teenager, working on the fishing fleets of the North Sea and mother afield.
 He married Eliza Sawyer and they had 13 children together.
 Cheetham worked from his base in Hull as a merchant navy boatswain and a reservist for the Royal Navy.